-First-time Amridge University students and students on financial aid warning or probation and verification of participation in all classes once the semester has begun.
+First-time Amridge University students and students on financial aid warning or probation

+There will be two (2) financial aid disbursements per semester for students who are in this category and the direct loan amount will be divided by two to determine disbursement amounts.
+The first disbursement will be made following the receipt of all required financial aid documents and verification of participation in all classes once the semester has begun.
 A second disbursement will be made after the mid-point of the semester and class participation has been verified.
 Upon verification, if there are remaining funds after tuition and fees have been paid, the student will be provided a refund within ten (10) business days of the disbursement being received.